ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

       - Delete (4): This operation concerns the deletion of the topic-data resource for the topic in question at the Broker, performed by means of a DELETE request sent to that resource.

+         If the "Toid" of the scope entry specifies the name of a security group (i.e., the "AppGroup" operation is signaled as not authorized), then this operation MUST be signaled as not wished/authorized.

    * The set of N numeric identifiers is converted into the single value R, by taking two to the power of each numeric identifier X_1, X_2, ..., X_N, and then computing the inclusive OR of the binary representations of all the power values.

    Since this application profile considers user-related operations, the "Admin" operation is signaled as not wished/authorized.
 That is, the scope entries MUST have the least significant bit of "Tperm" set to 0.